true-happiness/true-happiness.github.io/principles_of_happiness/why_true_happiness.md

 If people today seeks happiness is

-Everybody in the whole can be rich, they can be healthy, they be equiped with all the best tools and technology, but world would still not find peace.
+Everybody in the world can be rich, they can be healthy, they be equiped with all the best tools and technology, but world would still not find peace.

 Is making everybody rich the answer?
 Is giving people more knowledge the answer?